vishaldude9415/calendarHTML-Javascript/README.md

 In the inner loop, we populate each row with “td” elements in it.
 We keep track of the date using variable “date” in it.There are three if conditions at each iteration:

-If we’re at first row and we have not yet reached first yet, create td element and leave it blank.
+If we are at first row and we have not yet reached first yet, create td element and leave it blank.

 If “date” is higher than max days in that month, we break out of the loop because we have finished creating the table.